solygambas/d3-firebase/README.md

 3 small projects to understand D3.js basics.

+## Features

+- creating simple SVG shapes and appending them to the DOM with D3.
+- changing attributes with .attr() and grouping elements together.

 Based on [Build Data Visualizations with D3.js & Firebase](https://www.udemy.com/course/build-data-uis-with-d3-firebase/) by Shaun Pelling - The Net Ninja (2019)